Should Diablo 4 really be considered an MMO? Probably not

 Yes, they’re both RPGs, but the Diablo and Warcraft franchises have some pretty significant differences.

 First off, the tones of the two are significantly different.
 While I wouldn’t necessarily call WoW a happy-go-lucky game, bright landscapes and beautiful architecture are the prevailing themes.
-Just picture Suramar — supposedly thousands of years old, and utterly gorgeous while also showing an evident influence on the designs of the Night Elves and Blood Elves.
+Just picture Suramar — supposedly thousands of years old and utterly gorgeous while also showing an evident influence on the Night Elves and Blood Elves’ designs.
 On the flip side, Diablo is gritty.
-Heck, during his introduction of D4 during BlizzCon 2019, Game Director Luis Barriga summarized the new title as “darkness, world, and legacy.”
-Speculation has abounded as to how those three will show up in the title, but the trailer was promising levels of horrifying.
+During his introduction of D4 during BlizzCon 2019, Game Director Luis Barriga summarized the new title as “darkness, world, and legacy.”
+Speculation has abounded how those three will show up in the title, but everything we’ve seen so far supports this claim.

 Additionally, the base stories are significantly different.
 Yes, both start in major wars — The Sin War and The War of the Ancients.
 However, even the roots of those events differ.
-Diablo focuses on themes more traditionally seen in religion — for example, the Eternal Conflict between the angels of the High Heavens and the demons of the Burning Hells.
+Diablo focuses on themes more traditionally seen in religion: the Eternal Conflict between the angels of the High Heavens and the Burning Hells’ demons.
 However, the Eternal Conflict was really over the Worldstone and its powers to shape the universe and create life.
 The Worldstone is, in fact, part of the origin of Sanctuary!
 Meanwhile, the backstories of Warcraft are much more tied in traditional, Tolkein- or D&D-style fantasy — Elves, Orcs, Trolls, Dwarves, and so on, interacting together in the world.
 There are still invading demons, but these are demons from the far reaches of space.

-Lastly, and probably most significant, is the social aspects of the two franchises.
+Lastly, let’s review the social aspects of the two franchises.
 Up to five people party up for WoW’s dungeons, and raids are larger 10/25-person affairs, although the social aspects of both have changed since the introduction of LFG/LFR.
-Guilds in WoW are the social groupings, based around shared goals (such as mythic raiding) or social interests.
+Guilds in WoW are social groupings based around shared goals (such as mythic raiding) or social interests.
 The closest social alliance in D3 would be clans, which are invitation-only, involve individual membership (you can’t be in two at once), and have a cap of 120 people.
-Meanwhile, D3 communities have no cap on headcount (and are not single-membership-only) and based around a specific goal (like Seasonal Powerleveling) or language.
-Grouping is a smaller scale, with a max number of four people per party to run bounties or Greater Rifts.
+Meanwhile, D3 communities have no cap on headcount (and are not single-membership-only) and are based around a specific goal (like Seasonal Powerleveling) or language.
+Grouping is a smaller scale, with a four-player group max to run bounties or Greater Rifts.
 As an MMO, it makes sense that WoW would be a more socially-oriented game, but it can make D3 feel lonely on occasion.

-And now, for the question that you all want answered.
+And now, for the question that you all want to be answered.

 So, should D4 be considered an MMO?

-Despite the non-linear story path and open-world, I don’t think D4 would benefit from the MMO tag.
+I previously stated that I don’t think D4 would benefit from the MMO tag, and I still feel that way.
 MMOs can feel formulaic and are developing towards a wide and varied player base.
-The developers are working towards making D4 accessible to players of different skill levels, but have made clear they want to stay true to the foundations of the Diablo franchise.
+The developers are working towards making D4 accessible to players of different skill levels but have made it clear they want to stay true to the Diablo franchise’s foundations.
 Things like rep grinds make no sense in a franchise like Diablo, where a design goal is to leave the players wondering if they will be successful.
 The “day late and dollar short” mentality just doesn’t fit with MMO games.

-It’s also important to remember that we’re still working off of BlizzCon 2019 announcements, and a few developers update blogs.
+It’s important to remember that as much sharing as we receive with the quarterly developer blogs, this title is still far from release.
 Things could change at any given time.
-What we see at future BlizzCons or the release of the game, could differ wildly from the information we currently have.
+What we see at future BlizzCons or the release of the game could differ wildly from the information we currently have.
 But, in the absence of news, all we can do is ponder the question: What will we see from Sanctuary next?